danstiner/structlog/README.md

 Some benefits of this approach:

-- Simple syntax
-- Values are included in both the message and structured data without repeating yourself
-- No awkward syntax for passing key-value pairs as structs or arguments that alternate between keys and values
-- The template is logged to enable both aggregation and use of `grep` to find which line of code a log originated from
+- Simple syntax, just surround key names in the format with braces and put the values in the same order
 - `@` can be used to serialize structs and other complex values as JSON
+- The format string can be logged as is, this makes it easy to use `grep` to find which line of code a log originated from

 ## Interface